kavika13/og_flying_mod/FlyingMod/Instructions.txt

   You get one dash per flight but can reactivate it by wall jumping or killing enemies.

 - While gliding you can grab enemies.
-  Make sure to have enough speed and swoop in on them holding `rmb` (Speed requirement disabled in video below).
+  Make sure to have enough speed and swoop in on them holding `rmb`.
   Hold <kbd>space</kbd> and `rmb` if you want to glide without grabbing nearby enemies.